andreafioraldi/IDAngr/README.md

 note: to install angr on Windows without compiling it look [here](https://github.com/andreafioraldi/angr-win64-wheels)

-## Usage

-1. Load the idangr_core.py script from the ida menu
-2. During the debug create an instance of StateManager or StateShot
-3. Do things with angr
-4. Return to 2 or exit

 ## GUI

-The idangr_gui.py script must be loaded during debugging.
+The idangr_gui.py script must be loaded during the debug.

+Firstly you must choose if use angr in the local machine or attach IDA to a remote angrdbg server.

 IDAngr adds a panel with a self explanatory interface.

 You can set find/avoid addresses and symbolic memory directly from the context menu in the IDA View.

+Explore other useful context menus in the panel with the rigth-click on items.

 [![youtube_img](/images/youtube.png)](https://www.youtube.com/watch?v=orFYI9C1KqE)